secretstartups/handbook/people-group/promotions-transfers/index.html.md

 _Once a team member successfully completes the interview process and is selected for the interim period, the following steps should be taken to ensure the team member is set up for success in their interim role._

-1. _Recruiter_: Issue a Letter of Adjustment to finalize the beginning of the interim period.
+1. _CES_: Issue a [Letter of Adjustment](/handbook/hiring/recruiting-framework/ces-contract-processes/#letter-of-adjustment) to finalize the beginning of the interim period.
 The Letter should include: interim job title, start date, and end date (if known).
 Letters of adjustment are important as this is the process by which Total Rewards is notified of change from Greenhouse.
 1. _Total Rewards_: Update the team member's job title in BambooHR to reflect that they have started an interim role (I.E. `Senior Manager, Engineering (interim)`).
 This update serves as the SSOT for tracking interim start and end dates, in addition to providing transparency pertaining to who is currently executing in an interim role.
 Job code and job grade will remain the same, as interim periods have no impact on compensation.
 1. _Current Manager_: A [Job Information Change Request](https://about.gitlab.com/handbook/people-group/promotions-transfers/#job-information-change-in-bamboohr) should be submitted to:
     - Move interim direct reports so the team member's interim direct reports are reporting to them in BambooHR.
 The change needs to be initiated by the current manager.
 The philosophy here is that if a team member has successfully gone through the interview process and has demonstrated they are ready/able for an interim period in a manager role, they have the required level of EQ and discretion to have direct reports in BambooHR.
 It is, of course, expected that should the interim period not end in promotion, the team member continue to treat confidential information confidentially.